pellsson/pellsson.github.io/README.md

 # SWAGGINZZZ

-In her first game of NetHack ever, SWAGGINZZZ struggled.
+In what was her first game of NetHack ever, SWAGGINZZZ struggled.
 She constantly bumped into walls, and oftentimes found herself with critically low HP.
 The setbacks would not deter her however, and after 7 minutes and 15 seconds she ended up ascending – having taken 2087 in-game turns to do so.

 Some will argue that SWAGGINZZZ cheated.
 She did, in fact, have help.
 Her friend clumsily played for the first 6 minutes of the game looking for a fountain, making the effective ascension time for SWAGGINZZZ ~1 minute.
 Other than that though, SWAGGINZZZ with her RNG-predicting AWS-cluster of monster computers ascended all on her own, completely legitimately, without any help 🙂